MChronak/UniTreat/README.txt

 Import_mean_ratios uploads a file, and gives the elemental ratio calculation of the chosen analytes.

+Import_ratios_per_cell uploads a file, and gives the elemental ratio calculation of the chosen analytes on a per cell basis.

 More functions with more capabilities are on the way.